2017-fall-os/2017-fall-malloc-lab-HcJr20/README.md

 interesting to compare the output of test1 & myAllocatorTest1.
 All those extra allocated regions are being used by cygwin's libraries!

+Submission Date December 10 2017
+Author Hector Cervantes
+Class Operating Systems

+// Finished implementing the resize region and implemented the Best Fit Algorithm

+The program allocates and resizes any region by a specified size.

+    BestFit: The code is supposed to allocate region of excact or similar size if it exists, other wise create a new region if all regions are allocated or fill an empty a region of exact size or similar.

+    ResizeRegion: My extension of the resize region should grab an already allocate region and expand it to a specified size.
+If the current region is not sufficient it will store the newly created region to another region of a more suitable size.